kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 fi
 ```

 The encryption scheme we have implemented harnesses the scrypt PBKDF and AES 128-bit in EAX mode of operation to ensure perfect forward secrecy and reduce the risk of key compromise.
-Replay attacks are mitigated by invalidating (ie. randomizing) the salt value needed to recover the session key.
+Replay attacks can be mitigated by invalidating (ie. randomizing) either (1) the client-generated nonce value used for AES encryption or (2) salt value needed to recover the session key in the scrypt function--we elected to override the latter.
 If the session key is discarded, decryption fails due to incorrect key length or results in some plaintext value which fails the MAC verification check.
 ## Attacks against Integrity

 ### Modification of Commands